noahbenson/jekyll-now/_posts/2018-01-26-MRI-Geometry.md

 matter, it is not clear that a coordinate *should have to be* on the surface in order to be interpolated.
 Cortices are sheets, after all, and being between the white and pial surfaces should be sufficient to predict a value.
 For this precise reason, the neuropythy library treats interpolation of surfaces into volumes as a job for the `Cortex` object rather than a surface.
+This topic, which is highly relevant to interpolation of the ribbon from a surface representation, is discussed in the section on cortical sheets, [below](#cortical-sheets).

 In the case of interpolating from surface to surface, i.e., from one subject to another or to the *fsaverage* atlas, interpolation should be done on the inflated spherical surface of the appropriate